Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

 where $g$ denotes the group element.
-The matrix functions $D^\mu_{ij}(g)$ are the continuous single-valued representations of the group, which for the group of three-dimensional rotations are called Wigner $D$-functions \cite{Edmonds1957,(Var88)}.
-The functions $D^\mu_{ij}(g)$ obey the orthogonality theorem of representation theory
+The matrix functions $D^\lambda_{\mu\nu}(g)$ are the continuous single-valued representations of the group, which for the group of three-dimensional rotations are called Wigner $D$-functions \cite{Edmonds1957,(Var88)}.
+They obey the orthogonality theorem of representation theory